-- Did you talk about it afterwards as a group? – We meet formally once a month for tours or coursework review, so we haven’t had our next meeting yet to discuss, but after our tour I know the buzz was great!
+- Did you talk about it afterward as a group? – We meet formally once a month for tours or coursework reviews, so we haven’t had our next meeting yet to discuss, but after our tour, I know the buzz was great!
 Everyone left excited and ready to come work with y’all!

-- What was the students’ favorite part and least favorite part of the tour? – I think everyone fell in love with Comet the Office Cat 🙂 There was no least favorite part, only excitement to jump in and get started!
+- What were the students’ favorite parts and least favorite parts of the tour?– I think everyone fell in love with Comet the Office Cat